darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Shortcut actions for the [processing modules](../module-reference/processing-modules/_index.md) in the darktable view.
 A section is provided for each processing module.

+In addition, a separate "blending" section allows you to control the [masking and blending](../darkroom/masking-and-blending/_index.md) options for the last module that you interacted with.

 ### common shortcuts

 Every processing module provides the following shortcut actions by default